 extremam iam ipsa in morte tulistis opem, salvation, you have to bring this to pass;

 me miserum adspicite et, si vitam puriter egi, this you must do whether it is possible

-eripite hanc pestem perniciemque mihi! or not.
+eripite hanc pestem perniciemque mihi! or impossible.
 Oh gods, if you have the power to

 hei mihi subrepens imos ut torpor in artus pity. or if you have brought help to anyone

-expulit ex omni pectore laetitias. already at death's very door itself, look upon me in
+expulit ex omni pectore laetitias. already at death's very door itself, then look upon me in

 non iam illud quaero, contra ut me diligat illa, my sadness and, if I have lived a